pirsch-analytics/docs/docs/api-sdks/api.md

 ### Inviting Members

-This endpoint invites new members to a domain via email.
+This endpoint invites new members to a domain or an organization via email.
 New members have the **Viewer** role.
+They'll receive an account activation if they don't have an account yet.

 `POST /api/v1/member`